SairamPimple/Hospital-Management-System-Data-Model-and-SQL-Analytics/README.md

 ## Description
 This project focuses on designing and implementing a robust relational database management system (RDBMS) for a hypothetical hospital management scenario.
 The core objective was to create a normalized database schema that accurately represents complex hospital entities (e.g., Patients, Doctors, Appointments, Billing, Departments, etc.) and demonstrate advanced SQL proficiency for data extraction and analysis.

+This project establishes a robust Relational Database Management System (RDBMS) designed to support the analytical and operational needs of a modern hospital.
+It serves as a comprehensive demonstration of advanced SQL skills, including data modeling, integrity enforcement (Constraints & Triggers), and sophisticated business intelligence querying (Views & Complex Joins).

+The primary objective was not to build front-end software, but to create a highly optimized and reliable data source capable of powering critical business functions such as billing, resource scheduling, inventory management, and patient outcome analysis.

 ## Table of Contents
 1. [Description](#Description)
 2. [ER Diagram](#ER-Diagram)